EchoKV: Efficient KV Cache Compression via Similarity-Based Reconstruction: Analysis

 \subsection{Throughput Analysis}

-The most significant advantage of EchoKV over other SVD methods is its flexibility in switching from the full KV cache generation.
-This allows EchoKV to maintain the same decoding speed as the full KV model when GPU memory is ample, while selectively discarding and reconstructing the KV cache when out-of-memory (OOM) issues arise.
+The most significant advantage of EchoKV over other SVD methods is its ability to switch from full-KV generation to compressed inference only when memory becomes a bottleneck.
 To demonstrate this advantage, we measure the output throughput of these KV cache compression methods across different input lengths in real-world generation scenarios.
 We conduct all tests on a single NVIDIA A100-SXM4-80GB GPU with a batch size of 8.
-For inflexible methods, we apply a compression ratio of 0.5.
+For inflexible methods, we apply a compression ratio of 0.5, using the official implementations released by the corresponding methods.

 As shown in Figure \ref{fig:analy:throughput}, for shorter texts, SVD-based methods suffer from decreased throughput.
 This is because they involve modifications to model parameters, which introduces additional computational overhead.
 As the input length increases, the other two methods encounter OOM issues.
-This likely stems from their peak memory footprint and engineering implementation limitations.
+This indicates substantial practical peak-memory overhead under our serving configuration.
 In contrast, benefiting from its concise design, EchoKV achieves compression by simply discarding portions of the KV cache.
 Furthermore, it can directly drop unnecessary cache entries during the pre-filling phase, thereby avoiding peak memory issues.
 Ultimately, EchoKV enables the completion of real-world inference tasks with a batch size of 8 and a sequence length of 36K on a single GPU.